open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 Description: the [instrumentation scope](../glossary.md#instrumentation-scope).
 Multiple occurrences of events coming from the same scope can happen across time and they all have the same value of `InstrumentationScope`.
-This field is required.
+This field is optional.

 ### Field: `Attributes`